ashkonf/PageRank/README.md

      powerIteration(transitionWeights, rsp=0.15, epsilon=0.00001, maxIterations=1000)

 This function applies the PageRank algorithm to a provided graph to determine the steady probabilities with which a random walk through the graph will end up at each node.
 It does so using power iteration, an algorithm approximating steady state probabilities by iteratively improving them until convergence.
 This algorithm is guaranteed to converege to the correct steady state probabilities for ergodic Markov chains, which PageRank graphs are.

-##### Return value:

-This function returns a pandas series whose keys are node names and whose values are the corresponding steady state probabilities.
-This series can be treated as a dict.

 ##### Arguments: